noahbenson/hcp-annot-v123/README.md

 #### Running the Tool (follow these each time you work on the project)

-3. Run `git fetch upstream/main` to update the repository with any new changes.
+3. Run `git fetch` and `git pull` to update the repository with any new changes.

    ```bash
    $ git fetch